 – Bring documentation that clearly demonstrates that the U.S. citizen parent was physically present in the United States for at least five years (two years after the age of 14) prior to the child’s birth.
 Even if you have already presented such documentation as part of the naturalization process, you must still prove your physical presence to the consular officer at the time of your CRBA application submission.
 The most easily obtained and reliable documents to prove U.S. presence are academic transcripts, W2s from employment in the U.S., and passports showing entry/exit stamps, though you may bring any documents you wish.
 If you have previously documented the birth of an older child, their CRBA may be provided as evidence that you have met the physical presence requirement.

-To schedule an appointment to submit your application for a CRBA please use the online scheduling system.
+To schedule an appointment to submit your application for a CRBA, please send an email request to DubaiACS@state.gov

 Generally, immediate family members may accompany passport or CRBA applicants to their appointment interviews at a U.S. embassy or consulate, and all minor children must be accompanied by a parent or guardian.
 Passport or CRBA applicants also have the option of being accompanied by an attorney at their appointment interview.
 Attendance by any third party, including an attorney, accompanying an applicant is subject to the following parameters designed to ensure an orderly appointment interview process and to maintain the integrity of the adjudication of the application(s):